ShienFu99/Learn-Japanese-Scrub/hiragana_program/README.md

     -> git clone (paste html link here) .
 3. Once your in the folder with the .py file, run this command:
     -> python hiragana_generator.py

+## Future implementation ideas:

+1. Save solution times to a file - compare the current time with the previous fastest

+Pseudocode logic:

+If there is no previously stored time:
+    save the previous time and close the file. elif there is a previous stored time: compare the time and see if it's faster than the previous time: if it's faster than the previous time, overwrite it in the file -> It took 15.32 seconds to translate the string.
+Your fastest translation took 10.32s. else keep the previous time and close the file.
+            -> It took 8.32 seconds to translate the string.
+New PB!